amirch1/ng-kaltura-player/README.md

 <pre>
 &lt;kaltura-player width=&quot;640px&quot; height=&quot;320px&quot;&gt;&lt;/kaltura-player&gt;
 </pre>
-4. Explore the example below to learn how to configure the player and use its API
+4. Explore the examples below to learn how to configure the player and use its API

 ## Examples